kaltura/media-framework/nginx-live-module/README.md

     some other track has surely started handling the segment already.
 As explained in the first bullet, at this point it's too late to force a new period.
     For this reason, the gap-filling feature is not supported when using the low-latency segmenter.

+3. Aligned keyframes - both the default segmenter and the low-latency segmenter require keyframes that are aligned across the different video tracks, in order to generate aligned segments.
+If a video track has additional keyframes that do not exist in other tracks, the default segmenter will ignore them.
+	The low-latency segmenter, however, may try to use such a keyframe as a segment boundary.
+This can result in gaps or significant differences between the segment duration that is reported in the manifest, and the actual duration of the media.

-3. Muxed segments - in order to support muxed segments with low-latency, nginx-live-module would need to:
+4. Muxed segments - in order to support muxed segments with low-latency, nginx-live-module would need to:
     - Report only the subset of parts that exist in both video and audio tracks
     - Complete blocking requests only when the requested part exists in both video and audio
     - Take both tracks into account when generating rendition reports

     In order to avoid these complexities and more, the low-latency features are supported only with unmuxed video / audio segments.
+	The only LLHLS feature that is supported with muxed tracks is "Playlist Delta Updates".

 ### Media Info Queue